iProov/ios/README.md

 Swift: `static func launch(withNotification notification: [AnyHashable : Any])`

 Objective-C: `+ (void)launchWithNotification:(NSDictionary * _Nonnull)notification;`

-This mode is currently unavailable in v5.0 and will be fixed in a future update.

 You would use this launch mode where you want to launch an iProov session from an incoming push notification, for authenticating with an application or service running on another device (e.g. VPN or PC software).